iamharshit13/100DaysCodeChallange/README.md

 ## 21st Day: It's A Habit Now 😍🤣
   created a basic email sender using smtp and ssl brushed up some important concepts of python.
+# 22nd Day
+  learnt to create a Youtube Video Downloader.
+Easy with all the options available.
+  Started learning ANGULAR by google.